t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 The FETCH method is safe and idempotent.

-For HTTP a new QUERY method is being specified {{I-D.ietf-httpbis-safe-method-w-body}} for making a safe, idempotent request that contains content.
+For HTTP a QUERY method is specified {{RFC10008}} for making a safe, idempotent request that contains content.

 ### PATCH